Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Perfect sets and Sacks forcing

 We collect a few lemmas about Sacks forcing which will be used later on.

 \begin{lemma}[Lemma 1.5 in \cite{MR794485}] Suppose $p\in\mathbb{S}$ and $n\in\omega$.
 If $q\leq p$, then there is an $s\in\ell(n,p)$ such that $q$ and $p|s$ are compatible. \end{lemma}

 For $n\in\omega$, we write $p\leq_n q$ if $p\leq q$ and $\ell(n,p)=\ell(n,q)$.
-A sequence $(p_n)$ of conditions in $\mathbb{S}$ is a \emph{fusion sequence} if $p_{n+1}\leq_{n+1} p_{n}$ for all $n\in\omega$.
-We call $p_\infty=\bigcap_n p_n$ the \emph{fusion} of $(p_n)$.
+A sequence $(p_n)_{n\in\omega}$ of conditions in $\mathbb{S}$ is a \emph{fusion sequence} if $p_{n+1}\leq_n p_{n}$ for all $n\in\omega$.
+We call $p_\infty=\bigcap_{n\in\omega} p_n$ the \emph{fusion} of $(p_n)_{n\in\omega}$.
 The following important fact is known as the Fusion Lemma:

-\begin{lemma}[Lemma 1.4 in \cite{MR794485}] If $(p_n)$ is a fusion sequence in $\mathbb{S}$, then $p_\infty=\bigcap_n p_n$ is a condition in $\mathbb{S}$ and $p_\infty\leq_n p_n$ for all $n\in\omega$. \end{lemma}
+\begin{lemma}[Lemma 1.4 in \cite{MR794485}] If $(p_n)_{n\in\omega}$ is a fusion sequence in $\mathbb{S}$, then $p_\infty=\bigcap_{n\in\omega} p_n$ is a condition in $\mathbb{S}$ and $p_\infty\leq_n p_n$ for all $n\in\omega$. \end{lemma}

-We say that a model $M$ is ``sufficient'' if it is transitive and satisfies a large enough fragment of $\ZFC$ for whatever results are needed.
-Given such an $M$, if $G\subseteq\mathbb{S}$ is an $M$-generic filter for $\mathbb{S}$, then there is a unique $g\in\bigcap_{p\in G}[p]$, called an \emph{$M$-generic Sacks real}.
-Note that $G$ is definable from $g$ as $G=\{p\in\mathbb{S}:g\in[p]\}$, see Lemma 1.1 of \cite{MR794485}.
-The next lemma is well-known, it is close to saying that $\mathbb{S}$ is proper as a forcing notion, but we include the proof, as it is a typical application of fusion.
+At the risk of imprecision, we say that a model $M$ is \emph{sufficient} if it is transitive and satisfies a large enough fragment of $\mathsf{ZFC}$ for whatever results are needed.
+Given such an $M$, if $G\subseteq\mathbb{S}\cap M$ is an $M$-generic filter for $\mathbb{S}\cap M$, then there is a unique $g\in\bigcap_{p\in G}[p]$, called an \emph{$M$-generic Sacks real}.
+As $G$ is definable from $g$ by $G=\{p\in\mathbb{S}\cap M:g\in[p]\}$, we have that $M[g]=M[G]$, see Lemma 1.1 of \cite{MR794485}.
+The next lemma is folklore, it is close to saying that $\mathbb{S}$ is proper as a notion of forcing, but we include the proof, as it is a typical application of fusion.

 \begin{lemma} Let $M$ be a sufficient countable model.
-For any $p\in\mathbb{S}\cap M$, there is a $q\leq p$ such that for every $g\in[q]$, $g$ is $M$-generic for $\mathbb{S}$. \end{lemma}
+For any $p\in\mathbb{S}\cap M$, there is a $q\leq p$ such that for every $g\in[q]$, $g$ is $M$-generic for $\mathbb{S}\cap M$. \end{lemma}